mmiranda222/.statsuite/content/contribution/issue process.md

 5. Release<br>
 The issue is released as part of the latest production version of the code.<br>
-**NOTE**: at this stage, when an issue needs to be implemented by both back-end and front-end Dev Teams (see Production Cycle diagram): the Dev workflow is applied once by the back-end Team, then it is "released" to the front-end Team for review.
+**NOTE**: at this stage, when an issue needs to be implemented by both .NET/SQL and JavaScript Dev Teams (see Production Cycle diagram): the Dev workflow is applied once by the .NET/SQL Dev Team, then it goes to the JavaScript Dev Team for review.
 The issue goes again through the same workflow until final release.<br>

-### Technical (FEDev) workflow (wip)
+### Technical (JavaScriptDev) workflow (wip)

 <!---```mermaid
 sequenceDiagram;